In response to my earlier post secretary Ranjit Hoskote has added the matter( as it is ) below:

 Collection number: M0807

 A veteran writer of wide repute, Roy was honoured with Padmabhusan, Rabindra and Vidyasagar awards.
 Born in Dhenkanakal in Orissa in 1904, Roy had a flair for Oriya literature too, and some of his works had a distinct background of Orissa.
 Associated with many a literary organisations, Roy was the founding president of the Paschim Banga Bangla Academy.
+He was president of 'PEN' (International club of) Poets, Playwrights, Essayists, Editors and Novelists.
+As well as chairman of the PEN Calcutta branch.

 (From a document of West Bengal Chapter we can see 'All India Pen Center ' the president - Annada Shankar Ray, Vice President- N. S. Gorekar, Hony.secretary and treasurer - Ranjit Hoskote and at West Bengal Chapter : Chairman- Annada Shankar Ray, Vice Chairman -K M Lodha, Dr. Arun kumar Mukherjee, Chitrita Devi, Hony.
 Secretary, treasurer- Dev Kr Basu, and Office address as 19, Panditia Terrace kolkata 700029)